Personal trainer: United Kingdom

 In the UK, there are several ways to achieve a personal training qualification.
-Most personal training qualifications are accredited through awarding bodies like CYQ (Central YMCA Qualifications), Active IQ (Active International Qualifications) and City and Guilds.
+Most personal training qualifications are accredited through awarding bodies like Active IQ, Focus Awards, YMCA Awards, VTCT and City and Guilds.
 These qualifications are generally delivered by Further Education (FE) establishments like colleges, or by private training providers.
-Upon successful completion of an accredited awarding body qualification, candidates become eligible for Level 3 REPs(Register of Exercise Professionals) status.
-University graduates with an appropriate honors degree can also apply to become approved by REPs through Accreditation of Prior Learning (APL) and Accreditation of Prior Achievement (APA).
+Upon successful completion of an accredited awarding body qualification, candidates become eligible for CIMSPA Practitioner status.

-REPs is the professional body for the UK health and fitness industry, and does not award qualifications directly.
-Most health and fitness qualifications endorsed by REPs vary in levels from 1 - 5, 1 being basic GCSE level and 5 being advanced specialized training professionals.
-For a qualification to become eligible for endorsement by REPs, it must conform to the National Occupational Standards (NOS), which are set at governmental level by the Sector Skills Council (SSC) Skills Active.

 There is no legal restriction on the title of Personal Trainer nor any formal body associated with regulating Personal Training.

 United States

 A number of certifications are available in the U.S., although a number are not accredited.
 Most require a high school diploma, cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) certification, and some type of examination.

-The United States Registry of Exercise Professionals (USREPS) is the official registry of exercise professionals in the United States and provides clients, employers, healthcare practitioners, policymakers, and insurance providers a single source for finding well-qualified exercise professionals in specific locations or to verify credentials.
+The United States Registry of Exercise Professionals (USREPS) is the official registry of exercise professionals in the United States and provides clients, employers, healthcare practitioners, policymakers, and insurance providers a single source for finding well-qualified exercise professionals or to verify credentials.

+In the United States, various certifications are available within the fitness industry, although not all are accredited.
+Most certifications typically require a high school diploma, CPR (cardiopulmonary resuscitation), AED (automated external defibrillator) certification, and may involve an examination process.

 A 2002 investigation evaluated a random sample of 115 personal trainers using the Fitness Instructors Knowledge Assessment (FIKA) (which measures knowledge in nutrition, health screening, testing protocols, exercise prescription, and special populations).
 The study described that: